pj68/pj68.github.io/_posts/2020-03-31-Folding@home.md

  ./FAHClient
 ```

-note: the config.xml will be created in the current directory, one can edit it to add, eg usrename tag, etc
+note: the config.xml will be created in the current directory, one can edit it to add, eg usrename tag, etc, for more comman line control one can use the FAHControlWrapper
-config.xml
+ an example config.xml:
 ```
 <config>